gdmarmerola/gdmarmerola.github.io/_posts/2021-02-07-features-shortcomings-causalnex.md

 ![]({{ "assets/img/features_shortcomings_causalnex/causalnex_2.png" | absolute_url }})

 Not bad, as the algorithm found that recovery depends on all variables.
 However, other edges seem awkward, specially `medication` being a cause of `age`.
-Nevertheless, structure leanring is recognized to be a very hard problem, and in most cases a domain expert will step in and make corrections to the relationships.
+Nevertheless, structure learning is recognized to be a very hard problem, and in most cases a domain expert will step in and make corrections to the relationships.
 It is a potentially very useful **feature** for exploring the data.

 For the sake of fun and benchmarking, we'll store this structure so we can test it down the road.